 How to Choose a Paint Colour – LRV and Why it Matters

 Partner Blog Post: LRV, Paint Colours and YOU

 Have you ever painted your walls only to find they looked lighter or darker than you thought they would?

 THAT, my friend, is LRV (Light Reflectance Value).

-Before I get into the nitty-gritty, let me tell you that it took me 9 hours, 3 bottles and 17 years of experience to research and write this article.
-I googled and Pinterested (a real word I’m sure) my lil’ ginger heart out to come up with a simple, user-friendly summary of LRV.
-HOWEVER, I’m not even remotely scientifically inclined (more artsy-fartsy inclined), therefore, you’re getting a ‘user-friendly’ KISS version of LRV and how it can affect your room (and your sanity).
+Before we get into the guts n’ the glory, let me say, it took 9 hours, 3 bottles and 17 years of experience to research and write this article.
+And I’m not even remotely scientifically inclined (more artsy-fartsy inclined), therefore, you’re getting a ‘user-friendly’ KISS version of LRV and how it can affect your room (and your sanity).
 So, let’s grab a

 bottle glass of wine and settle down for a bit of a read – just because I’m keeping it simple, doesn’t mean I’m keeping it SHORT!

 What is LRV Anyway?

 LRV, or Light Reflectance Value, refers to how light or dark a paint colour will look on a scale of 0 (black) to 100 (white).
 The higher the LRV number is, the lighter the colour is.
 The lower the LRV number is – the darker the colour is.
 This can GREATLY affect your room depending on how much natural or artificial light your room gets.
 ANY colour will look lighter when hit with DIRECT natural or artificial light.

 The less light there is in your room, the less light there will be to reflect.
 So, even if you pick a LIGHT colour with a HIGH LRV, if you don’t give it light to reflect, it won’t rise to the occasion, which goes back to one of my fave sayings (I have about 80)…